Assortment Planning in Retail: What It Is & Examples (Guide)

 a graphic of a retail employee using a barcode to check inventory

-• 🛍️ Assortment planning ensures the right products are available at the right time, place, and quantity to meet customer demand.
+• Assortment planning is the process of determining the right products to offer, ensuring they are available at the appropriate time, location, and quantity to satisfy customer demand.

-• 💰 Effective planning boosts sales and reduces excess inventory, improving profitability and customer satisfaction.
+• Effective planning boosts sales, reduces excess inventory, and improves profitability and customer satisfaction.

-Assortment planning is about selecting the right products and ordering the right quantities to meet market demand at the right moment.
+Assortment planning is about selecting the right products and ordering the right quantities to meet your customers’ demand at the right moment.

-This article will provide specific examples of the different assortment planning strategies.
+This article offers specific examples of various assortment planning strategies.
 You’ll also learn how KORONA POS, a retail POS system, can help you streamline your inventory and assortment planning process.

 What Is Assortment Planning In Retail?

-Assortment planning is a process that retailers use to decide what products to sell during a particular time of year.
-In other words, assortment planning helps retailers know what products to sell and where to sell them based on seasonality and demand at specific locations.
+Assortment planning is a process retailers use to decide which products to sell during a given time of year.
+In other words, assortment planning helps retailers determine which products to sell and where to sell them, based on seasonality and demand at specific locations.

 When To Consider Assortment Planning?

-Assortment planning is something every retailer, whether you run a small boutique or a multi-location store, needs to think about more intentionally as your business grows.
+Assortment planning is something every retailer, whether you run a small boutique or a multi-location store, must consider as their business grows.
 But when should you start prioritizing assortment planning?
 Here are some key moments and factors to consider:

-1. Your Product Selection Is Starting to Feel Random or Overwhelming
+Reason #1: Product Selection Feels Random or Overwhelming

-If your store feels cluttered or disorganized or you’re getting feedback like “You have a lot, but not what I’m looking for”, it’s a sign your assortment needs more focus.
-Customers want choice, but not chaos.
-Assortment planning helps you narrow options to what truly sells and aligns with your brand.
+If your store feels cluttered or disorganized, or you’re getting feedback like “You have a lot, but not what I’m looking for,” your assortment needs more focus.
+In this circumstance, assortment planning helps you narrow options to what truly sells and aligns with your clientele.

 Whether it’s your first or third expansion, every location might serve a slightly different audience.
-Assortment planning ensures you tailor your product mix to the neighborhood, foot traffic, and local preferences rather than copying and pasting your existing store’s setup.
+Assortment planning ensures you tailor your product mix to the neighborhood, foot traffic, and local preferences rather than copying and pasting your setup across locations.

-If dead stock or obsolete stock becomes a theme at your retail store, it’s a sign that you need better assortment planning.
-If you notice specific categories rarely move or you constantly have to mark them down, it’s time to revisit your assortment strategy.
-Planning helps you invest in what turns over.
-It will help you plan your inventory investments more accurately and avoid investing in products selling slowly or in low demand.
+If dead stock becomes a theme at your retail store, it’s a sign that you need better assortment planning.
+If you notice specific categories rarely move, or you constantly have to mark them down, it’s time to revisit your assortment strategy.
+Doing so will help you plan your inventory investments more accurately and avoid investing in slow moving inventory.

 Free PDf Download